Here's what nobody's telling you about the $1.4 trillion hole in Europe's tech future.

 To navigate this shifting landscape, focus on the hubs capturing this value.

 The iShares Expanded Tech-Software Sector ETF (IGV) — Provides direct exposure to the US-listed software giants that are primary beneficiaries of global talent and acquisition flows.
-[Analyze it here: 👉 View on Amazon ]
+[Analyze it here: ]

-The KraneShares CSI China Internet ETF (KWEB) — Offers a strategic stake in Asian tech behemoths actively globalizing and capable of being acquirers in this new environment.
-[Analyze it here: 👉 View on Amazon ]
+The KraneShares CSI China Internet ETF (KWEB) — Offers a key stake in Asian tech behemoths actively globalizing and capable of being acquirers in this new environment.
+[Analyze it here: ]

 What's the most underrated consequence of this capital flight?
 Let's discuss in the comments.